nonoo/dmrshark/README.md

 Use **-r** to have dmrshark connect to it's already running process' remote console server.

 If you are on the console, enter the command **help** or **h** to get the list of available commands.

+For displaying the live log and repeater info tables on a webpage, you can use the [dmrshark Wordpress plugin](https://github.com/nonoo/dmrshark-wordpress-plugin).